NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Pie Wedge

-The pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
-It starts at the **Starting bearing** going in a clockwise direction to the **Ending bearing**.
+Depending on the **Azimuth mode**, if it is set to *Use beginning and ending azimuths*, then the pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
+It starts at the **Starting azimuth** going in a clockwise direction to the **Ending azimuth**.
+If **Azimuth mode** is set to *Use center azimuth and width*, then a center azimuth is specified which becomes the center of the pie wedge with an arc length of **Azimuth width**.
 The pie wedge can either be defined from the point vector layer data fields or from the **Default** parameters. **Arc point spacing** determines the number of degrees in the arc before another point is added to give it a curved appearance.
 Making this smaller will give smoother results, but will be slower rendering the shapes.

 ### Polygon